-The Town of Highland Beach is pleased to present our Water Quality Report for 2019.
-Publication of this report allows us the opportunity to keep you informed about the excellent water services we have delivered over the past year.
+The Town of Highland Beach is pleased to present our Water Quality Report for 2020.
+The publication of this report allows us the opportunity to keep you informed about the excellent water services we have delivered over the past year.